timporter/casio-fx-mandelbrot/README.md

 	Locate 1,5,"S=                   "
 	Locate 3,5,S

-  # The is no sleep function so just spin for a little moment
+ 	# There is no sleep function so just spin for a little moment
 	For 1→W To 500
 	Next